Life When You Can’t Speak For Yourself

-This person feels afraid, scared and does not know whether those coming in to care for him/her have their best intentions at heart.
+This person feels afraid, scared, and does not know whether those coming in to care for him/her have their best intentions at heart.

-All too often you hear about nursing homes and other facilities that abuse their patients or you witness it first hand.
-My mom has Alzheimer’s and up until this week, she was at home with home health aides.
+All too often, you hear about nursing homes and other facilities that abuse their patients, or you witness it first-hand.
+My mom has Alzheimer’s, and up until this week, she was at home with home health aides.

-She is in the last stages of the illness and is in the hospital where I spent most if not all of my day.
+She is in the last stages of the illness and is in the hospital where I spent most, if not all, of my day.

-Nothing is ever perfect and people cannot devote their entire shift to one patient but when she went into cardiac arrest the team on her floor moved faster than a fire truck going to a burning blaze.
+Nothing is ever perfect, and people cannot devote their entire shift to one patient, but when she went into cardiac arrest, the team on her floor moved faster than a fire truck going to a burning blaze.

 My mom has had more than her share of illnesses and stays in the hospital.
-Nurses and doctors become jaded after a while and the prognosis they give you is often grim.
-You need to be on top of everything, call when you are not there for updates, insist that calls are returned and make sure that if there are any changes that you are notified.
-A tall order but nevertheless necessary.
+Nurses and doctors become jaded after a while, and the prognosis they give you is often grim.
+You need to be on top of everything, call when you are not there for updates, insist that calls are returned, and make sure that if there are any changes that you are notified—a tall order but nevertheless necessary.

 How sad is that!
 Why do people take these jobs if they really hate what they are doing or do not like the patients they are caring for?
-People that are attendants, aides and nurses have a special job that requires caring for people that are not family members and those who you care for value and appreciate your kindness.
+People that are attendants, aides, and nurses have a unique job that requires caring for people that are not family members and those who you care for value and appreciate your kindness.
 Volunteers are special people who need to understand how these people feel when you smile and walk into their room and just make them feel wanted and special.

-Most of all: Be there for them, no one should be alone.
-Especially, if they can’t speak for themselves.
+Most of all: Be there for them.
+No one should be alone.
+Especially if they can’t speak for themselves.